BRIAN JOHNSON ON OUTDOORS — Tips for year-round fishing - Port Arthur News

 Fish

 Last but not least, it is time to fish.
 Once I locate a good area, I try to catch a few fish and then mark this spot with notes for future reference.
-If the fish don’t bite at first, I use different baits until I either find success, or move to the next spot.
+If the fish don’t bite at first, I use different baits until I either find success or move to the next spot.

-While this method isn’t completely fool proof, it helps me to stay on target and not feel like I am just randomly wandering around hoping to stumble on a fish.
-Feel free to apply these tactics to your fishing strategy and if you catch a big one… send me a picture!
+While this method isn’t completely fool proof, it helps me stay on target and not feel like I am just randomly wandering around hoping to stumble on a fish.
+Feel free to apply these tactics to your fishing strategy and if you catch a big one … send me a picture!

-Brian Johnson, originally of Port Neches, is pastor of First Baptist Church of Winnie, owner of DuckDogTrainer.com and outdoors writer for The News.
+Brian Johnson is pastor of First Baptist Church of Winnie, owner of DuckDogTrainer.com and writes about outdoors for Port Arthur Newsmedia.

 Port Neches-Groves soccer dreaming of state championship